vultr/archian/README.md

 archian_json=/path/to/file

+or

+override the domain name "http://installer.archian.com" and generate (or provide a static) archian.json from there.

 Note the "files" option in the json format.
 This is to provide a link to download the rootfs directory and scripts.
 This needs to be a zip file as of right now.
 The structure of this should be as follows.